 Chocoversum Hamburg

-In the heart of Hamburg, the Chocoversum invites you on a special journey where you can experience the world of chocolate with all your senses.
-In a 90-minute guided tour, chocolate experts will accompany you from the cocoa bean to the finished chocolate bar, revealing the secrets behind this popular treat.
+In the centre of Hamburg, the Chocoversum invites you on a special journey where you can experience the world of chocolate with all your senses.
+In a 90-minute guided tour, chocolate experts accompany you from the cocoa bean to the finished bar and reveal the secrets behind this popular luxury food.

 What makes the Chocoversum so special?

-The Chocoversum offers an interactive tour that is not only informative but also delights your taste buds.
-During the tour, you will walk through the entire production chain of chocolate and enjoy various tastings at six stations – from the raw cocoa bean to the finished chocolate.
+The Chocoversum offers an interactive tour that is not only informative, but also a treat for your taste buds.
+During the tour, you will learn about the entire chocolate production chain and can savour various samples at six stations - from the raw cocoa bean to the finished chocolate.

-So, if you have always wanted to know what makes a good chocolate and how sustainable cocoa farming is, then this is the place for you.
+So if you've always wanted to know what makes a good chocolate and what sustainability looks like in cocoa cultivation, then you've come to the right place.
 Another highlight is the chocolate workshop, where you can design your own chocolate bar.
-Whether it’s white, milk, or dark chocolate – you decide and can choose from a variety of ingredients to enhance your creation.
+Whether white, milk or dark chocolate - you decide for yourself and can choose from a variety of ingredients to refine your creation.

-Tip: In addition to the tour, the CHOCOVERSUM shop invites you to browse.
-Here you will find a wide selection of chocolate products – from pralines to chocolate bars to cosmetic items made with cocoa butter.
+<Tip: In addition to the tour, the CHOCOVERSUM shop invites you to browse.
+Here you will find a wide selection of chocolaty products - from pralines and chocolate bars to cosmetics with cocoa butter

 The most beautiful impressions from the Chocoversum Hamburg